Holy Trinity Church, Port Chalmers: Construction

 The congregation's struggle to repay its debts incurred by its various construction projects eventually compelled them to sell the parsonage.

 Rev. Platts remained the church's minister until shortly before his death on 28 May 1900, after 20 years of service.

 Adding to the financial burden of its various building projects on the site, the roof of the church began to leak, causing ongoing maintenance expenses.
 This was eventually resolved in 1906, when the Reverend Tewsley provided funds to re-roof the church and restore the chancel, among other improvements.
 The re-roofing with Marseilles tiles was undertaken in 1909.

 Consecration

 Once the church was debt free, it was consecrated on 6 October 1907.
 In 1916, an organ was installed.
+In 1981 the Sunday school was demolished.